-3. Procedure for Final Reporting following the Provincial Competitions
+3. Procedure for Final Reporting on Provincial Competitions

-- A. The business day after the Provincial Competitions: - I. Sportsmanship summary of banner and pin winners' names, roles, and school names submitted to ASAA Liaison - II.
+- A. The business day after the Provincial Competitions: - Sportsmanship summary of banner and pin winners' names, roles, and school names submitted to Sportsmanship Commissioner - II.
 Submit any photos taken by hosts (action or team) into the Google Drive host folders to be used for the ASAA website and yearbook. - III.
-Assist ASAA Liaison in collecting team photos of championship and sportsmanship winners - IV.
-The yearbook requires the following JPG or PNG photos with no watermarks and with names in order of left to right (including coaches):

-Badminton: Head and shoulders picture of 1st place finisher in each event - boys, girls, and mixed - junior, intermediate, senior.
+For badminton, cross country, golf, track & field and wrestling: - a.
+The host must provide head and shoulders pictures of 1st place finisher in each event - b.
+The ASAA Office will acquire team photos for the winning teams in each classification